bootstrap-vue/bootstrap-vue/src/components/tabs/README.md

 the `title-item-class` prop (for the `<li>` element) or `title-link-class` prop (for the `<a>` element).
 Value's can be passed as a string or array of strings.

-Note: THe `ative` class is automatically applied to the active tabs `<a>` element.
+Note: The `active` class is automatically applied to the active tabs `<a>` element.
 You may need to accomodate your custom classes for this.

 ```html
 <template>